alberto-jlg/ecommerce/README.md

 ## To run locally
 The site is still under construction so I haven't yet deployed it.
 However, we can run it locally by following the following steps:

-1. Fork this repo, and cd to the project directory
+1. Fork this repo, and cd to the project directory.
 ```
 cd ecommerce
 ```

-2. Create and activate a Python virtual environment, then install the required packages and libraries:
+2. Create and activate a Python virtual environment, then install the required packages and libraries.
 ```
 pip install -r requirements.txt
 ```